Key Takeaway

 - GI effects: Rarely an issue at stable doses.
 May occur briefly if dose was recently increased to 15 mg.

 - Muscle loss: A significant concern after 25+ pounds of loss.
-Resistance training and high protein intake are essential safeguards.
+Resistance training and high protein intake are important safeguards.

 - Hair changes: Shedding typically peaks between months 3 and 6.
 Regrowth usually begins once weight stabilizes.